-- What cultural activities does the school offer after class and on weekends?
+- What cultural activities does the school provide after class and on weekends?

-- If there are holidays or festivals coinciding with your visit, what special activities or outings does the school have planned to help students celebrate the event?
+- If there are holidays or festivals coinciding with your visit, what special activities or outings are offered to help students experience the event?

 - What accommodation options does the school offer?